cmidgley/foodoc/README.md

 * Fixes several problems, including errors with latest JQuery and "constructor" error loading default json files
 * Several style changes, including default color, hiding the document "kind" (README, CLASS, etc).
 All can be overridden with personal stylesheets, and all have comments in the CSS files (except color changes)
 * Adds support for [Mermaid](https://mermaid-js.github.io/mermaid/#/) when `includeMermaid: true` is used.
 See [Mermaid](#Mermaid graphics drawings) for more information on configuration and use.
+* Adds support for automatically generating class diagrams based on classes and members when `includeClassDiagrams: true` is used.

 ### 0.0.9